thewrayman/ME_Scripts/TaskRunner/Readme.md

 * The listed scripts will need to contain some common function and variable names to align with the Task Runner framework
 * Existing scripts can be easily adapted to work with this

-### How do I modify and existing script to be compatible?
+### How do I modify an existing script to be compatible?

 * Simply change your **While LoopyLoop** to function `TASK.run()`
 * Define `TASK = {}` at the top of your script, and add `return TASK` at the bottom of your script